datastackacademy/deb-intro/deb/ch1/ep9/README.md

 8191 rows × 5 columns
 </pre>

 Notice that our mapper function simply uses a dictionary, with the airline short codes as keys and the full names as values.
 That makes it easy to get the full airline name from a shortcode, by simply indexing the dictionary with the short code (`mapper[value]').
-The last line aboe uses `.loc` to filter out records that cannot be mapped to an airline name.
+The last line above uses `.loc` to filter out records that cannot be mapped to an airline name.

 Let's practice more to get familiar with using `map()` effectively.
 The following function simply converts the `stops` column to a floating-point value: